Reference

 oxp install

-Install an extension from the registry.
+Install an extension or MCP server from the registry.
+Automatically detects installed IDEs and MCP-aware clients.

 bash